Holy Door

 Holy Doors symbolize a passage between what one leaves behind to what one wishes to walk toward.
 There are six other such Doors around the world: four in Rome, one in Spain and one in France.

 The Holy Door in Québec City was inaugurated in 2013 during the 350th anniversary celebration of the founding of the Notre-Dame de Québec parish by François de Laval.
 A Holy Door is generally kept sealed, only being opened in holy years.
-The Holy Door is currently shut.
-The next opening is scheduled for December 8, 2023, for two years.
+The Holy Door is currently open on the occasion of the 350th anniversary of the diocese of Québec until December 8, 2024.

 • When the Door is open, anyone, Christian or not, may pass through it.
 Those wishing to do so must first follow the Pilgrims' Garden Path along the left of the Basilica-Cathedral to the Holy Door.
 Next, they would enter the Basilica through the Holy Door.
 The act of walking through the Door to enter the Basilica reflects the inner journey of contemplating one's life and seeking the Truth.